swiftlang/swift-evolution/proposals/NNNN-adjacentpairs.md

 ## Motivation

 This proposal addresses the need to perform an operation on adjacent pairs of elements in a sequence.
-The intention is to transform the common pattern demonstrated below into a concise, readable, generic, less error-prone operation.
+Its intention is to transform the common pattern demonstrated below into a concise, readable, generic, less error-prone operation.

-For developers with backgrounds in the C-family, indexing may seem intuitive.
+For developers with backgrounds in the C-family, indexing may seem intuitive in implementing this pattern.
 Consider computing the distances between successive points in an array:

 ```swift
 let points: [Point] = /* ... */